atas/ssg/README.md

 ### Caching Markdown files for performance in local env

-Caching for page and post Markdowns in local environment will be added, so that the local dev env is fast to navigate between pages.
+Caching for page and post Markdowns in local environment will be added, so that the local dev env is always fast to navigate between urls, regardless of how many markdowns are there.